Pulmonary hygiene

-Pulmonary hygiene, formerly referred to as pulmonary toilet, is a set of methods used to clear mucus and secretions from the airways.
+Pulmonary hygiene, also referred to as pulmonary toilet, is a group of techniques used to clear mucus and secretions from the airways.
 The word pulmonary refers to the lungs.
 The word toilet, related to the French toilette, refers to body care and hygiene; this root is used in words such as toiletry that also relate to cleansing.

 Respiratory health (pulmonary hygiene) depends on consistent clearance of airway secretions.
 Normal airway clearance is accomplished by two important mechanisms: the mucociliary clearance system and the ability to cough.
 Impaired mucociliary clearance is linked to poor lung function in a broad range of diseases and disabilities.

 Pulmonary hygiene prevents atelectasis (the collapse of the alveoli of the lungs) and rids the respiratory system of secretions, which could cause respiratory infections.
 It can also decrease pulmonary shunting, increase the functional reserve capacity of the lungs, and prevent respiratory infection after chest trauma.
 Methods include using suction to remove fluids and placing the patient in a position that allows secretions to drain by gravity.

 Methods

 Methods used for pulmonary hygiene include suctioning of the airways, chest physiotherapy, blow bottles, and nasotracheal suction.
 Bronchoscopy, in which a tube is inserted into the airways so that an examiner can view them, can be used therapeutically as part of pulmonary hygiene.
 Incentive spirometry and use of analgesics (pain medications) that do not inhibit breathing are also parts of pulmonary toilet.
 Coughing is also important for ridding the airways of secretions, so healthcare providers are careful not to oversedate patients, because that could inhibit coughing.
 Tracheotomy facilitates pulmonary toilet.
-Percussion, another method, loosens secretions and allows the cilia of the airways to remove material.
+Chest percussion, another method, helps loosen secretions and allows the cilia of the airways to remove material.
 Positioning is another method for promoting drainage of secretions; sometimes patients are placed in a prone position to aid in this purpose.

 Conventional chest physiotherapy

-The most common treatment of atelectasis in the hospital setting is manual chest physiotherapy though there is limited evidence of its efficacy.
+The most common treatment of atelectasis in the hospital setting is manual chest physiotherapy, though there is limited evidence of its efficacy.
 Chest percussion and postural drainage are used in bronchiectasis and lung abscess.
 The patient's body is positioned so that the trachea is inclined downward and below the affected chest area.
 Postural drainage is essential in treating bronchiectasis.
 Patients must receive physiotherapy to learn to tip themselves into a position in which the lobe to be drained is uppermost at least three times daily for up to 30 minutes during each session.

 The treatment is often used in conjunction with a technique for loosening secretions in the chest cavity called chest percussion.
 Chest percussion is performed by clapping the back or chest with a cupped hand.
 Alternatively, a mechanical vibrator may be used in some cases to facilitate loosening of secretions.
 There are drainage positions for all segments of the lung.
-These positions are modified depending on the patient's condition and the location of the area in most need of therapy.
+These positions are modified depending on the patient's condition and the location of the affected lung area.